The Twin Updated

 9) Electro Hetero (Rough Cut) Live @ICA August 7th 2003

-There were a few "The Twin" promo CDRs given out at a few Twin gigs one other is called ...."The Twin' and has gold and blue glittery stars glued to the cover.
-We dont have a pictrure for this but there are 9 songs in total with no music videos.
-Tracks are as follows.
+There were a few "The Twin" promo CDR given out at a few Twin gigs one other is called ...."The Twin' and has gold and blue glittery stars glued to the cover.

 CDR NO.2